mtoups3/hello-cloudlab-tulane/index.md

 ![Instantiation progress.](images/instantiate-0.png)

 As time passes, you will see a diagram of your experiment, but initially the hosts in the experiment will be colored yellow - this indicates that they're not ready to use yet.
-There's also a small "⊝" icon in the top right corner of the host - this indicates that it is not yet fully configured.
+There's also a small "⊝" icon in the top right corner of the host - this indicates that it is not yet configured.

 ![Instantiation progress.](images/instantiate-1.png)